iceshard-engine/hailstorm/README.md

 ## Writing package synchronously

-Since writing a package is a bit more complex, even for the synchronous API, an sample project will be prepared to showcase it.
+Since writing a package is a bit more complex, even for the synchronous API's, it's not currently showcased in this repository.